wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-use-ssh-key.md

 ## Connect to your VM

 The **ssh** command takes a username to log on with, the network address of the computer, and the port at which to connect to the address -- as well as many other special variations.
-(For more information about **ssh**, you might start [here](https://en.wikipedia.org/wiki/Secure_Shell))
+(For more information about **ssh**, you might start with this [article on Secure Shell](https://en.wikipedia.org/wiki/Secure_Shell))

 A typical usage with Resource Manager deployment might look like the following, if you've merely specified a subdomain and a deployment location: